-- Civilization: The Diplomat unit in the original game could buy off enemy units.
+- The Diplomat unit in the original Civilization could buy off enemy units.
 When the government type is Democracy, it is a quite efficient way to weaken the enemies' resistance.

 - Similarly, the Probe Team unit in Sid Meiers Alpha Centauri can take over enemy units by spending a certain amount of money, although it seems that this involves a bit of mind control as well.
 Probe Teams can also do this to whole bases (cities), as well.

-- Command And Conquer: Red Alert 3: The allied Spy unit can buy the loyalty of enemy units, who switch sides permanently.
+- The allied Spy unit in Command And Conquer: Red Alert 3 can buy the loyalty of enemy units, who switch sides permanently.

-- Disgaea: Getting approval from the demon assembly in Disgaea: Hour of Darkness is far easier with bribes (and helpfully tells you when a senator wants or doesn't want an item for a bribe).
+- Getting approval from the demon assembly in Disgaea: Hour of Darkness is far easier with bribes (and helpfully tells you when a senator wants or doesn't want an item for a bribe).
 Of course, considering you're in the Netherworld, this has nothing to do with corruption: if a senator doesn't want to support you and you don't want to bribe them, you can beat the crap out of them too.
 It's just a normal way of doing business.

 - Unfortunately, the system was completely broken.
 Even if you bribed a senator fully onto your side, it was still totally random if they would vote for you when the election happened - the percentage just went up a negligable amount for every rank in your favor you moved them.
 It also made other senators jealous, lowering their favor between the current vote and the next.
 And beating them up shot their approval of you down.
 The Dark Assembly was a massive Scrappy Mechanic.